ALTER POSTGRES INSTANCE¶

 Note

-When you decrease the storage size, you can’t lower the amount too close to the amount of data on the instance.
-The new size must be at least 1.4x the amount of disk usage that the instance is currently using.
-That way, there is still room to add more data without triggering an automatic storage increase.
+When you decrease the storage size, you can’t set it too close to current disk usage.
+The new size must be at least 1.4x the disk space currently in use.
+That way, there’s still room to add more data without triggering an automatic storage increase.

 MAINTENANCE_WINDOW_START = hour_of_daySpecifies the hour of day (0-23, UTC) when a maintenance window can start.
 Maintenance windows are three hours long, starting from the specified hour.